pypy/pypy/pypy/doc/you-want-to-help.rst

 PyPy has layers.
 The 100 miles view:

-* :doc:`RPython <rpython:rpython>` is the language in which we write interpreters.
+* :ref:`RPython <rpython:language>` is the language in which we write interpreters.
 Not the entire PyPy project is written in RPython, only the parts that are compiled in the translation process.
 The interesting point is that RPython has no parser, it's compiled from the live python objects, which makes it possible to do